microsoft/azuredevopslabs/labs/vsts/testmanagement/readme.md

  In this lab, you will learn how to manage your project test lifecycle using the Visual Studio Team Services.
 This lab will guide you through creating test plans designed efficiently to validate your software milestones.
 You will also create and execute manual tests that can be consistently reproduced over the course of each release.

+## Test Manager Extension

+You will need the **Test Manager** Extension to be enabled to your Visual Studio Team Services account.
+This extension is included with Visual Studio Enterprise, MSDN Platforms and Test Professional subscriptions.
+If you do not have any of these subscriptions, then you will need to acquire or request a trial version from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.vss-testmanager-web).
+Please see the **"Installing the Test Manager Extension"** section below for step-by-step instructions to install the extension.

 ## Task 1: Creating Test Plan